 Every property manager wants to retain as many residents as possible to maximize the property’s NOI.
-Sometimes, this requires getting creative and thinking outside the box.
-One of the many hats you wear as a multifamily building manager is that of an event planner.
+And offering resident events is one way to help boost retention.
 Multifamily resident events help promote a sense of community within your building – and communities that play together stay together.

 Resident events should create buzzing excitement for your property, increase meaningful engagement, and show appreciation for your residents.
 Plus, when you and your staff invest time and energy in organizing such events, it proves to residents that your team cares about them and the community’s quality of life.

-Here are six fun and easy event ideas for your multifamily residents:
+Here are 6 fun and easy event ideas for your multifamily residents:

 - Movie screenings on the lawn with snacks